recursedoka/album/README.md

 the correct memory storage better than the programmer with a simple analysis of how the list is used on a case-by-case basis.
 It is a JIT compiler after all.

-Read macros don't affect anything outside of the package they are defined in by default to prevent collisions.
-They can be imported explicitly into a package if desired.
-Since they can't be namespaced in the same way that other language features can, they are essentially global.
-We should therefore treat them very carefully, and being explicit is the best way to do that.
-However, although removal could be an option, it is important to be able to create shortcuts in the name of brevity.

-Changing functions is a dangerous thing to add to the language, and it is suggested that it is used sparingly.
-There are other things like this available to make the language more powerful, like read macros, which allow you to change the syntax, albeit in a limited way.
-Adding powerful features to a language doesn't preclude stability.
+Adding powerful but dangerous features to a language doesn't preclude stability.
 With the power of homoiconicity, code to warn when certain functions are used incorrectly or frequently is easy to write.
-Therefore, anyone concerned about the use of these functions can easily verify that they are used wisely, and so it isn't a problem.
+Therefore, anyone concerned about the use of these functions can easily verify that they are used wisely, so it isn't a problem.

 # Notes

 *What's left:*
 - foreign functions
-- assignment
-- dynamic/globals
 - quoting
 - lists
 - numbers